rsachetto/MonoAlg3D_C/README.md

 $ bin/MonoAlg3D -c example_configs/cuboid_ohara.ini
 ```

 The output will be saved in the VTK format.
-In order to see the results you can use Paraview (https://www.paraview.org/).
+In order to see the results you can use Paraview (https://www.paraview.org/) or the compiled visualization tool in ```bin/MonoAlg3D_visualizer```.
 You can also set the output to plain text, by changing the option ```vtk_output``` to false in the configuration file.
 The text format is defined as following:

 - Each line represents a Volume
 - Each volume is represented by its center point (X, Y, and Z), the value of half of its side length and the calculated V